 We require all candidates to provide evidence of their entitlement to work in the UK when they attend an assessment or interview.
 These documents will be checked and authorised by the Partner conducting the assessment.
 Failure to provide satisfactory evidence of your right to work in the UK will prevent your application progressing.

 For more information on what documents you can bring to show you have the right to work, and more details, please follow this link to the Government Website: https://www.gov.uk/legal-right-work-uk

 You will be informed during the final stage selection, the timescales of when you should expect to receive an outcome, as these will vary from role to role.
-Please check the candidate centre and your emails regularly.
-If you are successful in being offered a position with us you will be notified and receive a letter via email.
-You will also be able to formally accept the offer online.
-We would encourage you to read the offer letter and make a decision on whether to accept as quickly as possible.
+Please check the candidate home link and your emails regularly.
+If you are successful in being offered a position with us you will be notified and be able to formally accept the Employment Agreement online.
+We would encourage you to read the details and make a decision on whether to accept as quickly as possible.
 Any offer will have a built-in expiry date, so it is very important that you respond to any offer as soon as you can otherwise the offer will be withdrawn on the expiry date given.

 Accepted Documents – this will take you to the Government Website for the most up to date information

 Right to Work Instructions for Attending your Assessment

 Things to do before you join us

 Should we make an offer of employment, you will be able to formally accept the position online as well as completing any pre-employment checks and your health questionnaire.

 Once we’ve agreed a start date with you, you will have access to Workday where you’ll find out more information about what to expect from being a Partner and the business.
 You will also be able to input your bank details which must be done prior to your start date to ensure you are paid correctly and on time.

 We believe that becoming a Partner is something to be proud of.
 Earning Membership is a simple framework for new starters to our business.
 It is in place to ensure that new Partners share our values and that the Partnership is the right for them as well.
 Find out more here.